Indian Traditional Dress

 Churidaar is a variation of the salwar.
 It is loose around the knees and tight around the calf.
 It can be worn with any kind of upper garment or as a part of the anarkali suit (see below).

+Anarkali suits can vary in length and some of them touch the floor.
 During weddings and events, many women like to wear a heavier embroidered anarkali suit.
-It can be sleeveless or with long sleeves.
+The tops of these suits can be sleeveless or have long sleeves.

 This is the traditional dress of women in Rajasthan and Gujarat, and it is also worn during some folk dances.
 It is a combination of three pieces: a lehenga, a long skirt; a choli, which is a blouse shell garment; and an odhani, a shawl-like scarf.